pingcap/docs-tidb-operator/en/deploy-tidb-enterprise-edition.md

 If you need to switch an existing Enterprise Edition cluster back to Community Edition:

-- **Method #1**: Remove the "-enterprise" suffix from the `baseImage` item in the configuration file of the existing cluster in the above format, and run the `kubectl apply -f tidb-cluster.yaml -n ${namespace}` command to update the cluster configuration.
+- Method #1: Remove the "-enterprise" suffix from the `baseImage` item in the configuration file of the existing cluster in the above format, and run the `kubectl apply -f tidb-cluster.yaml -n ${namespace}` command to update the cluster configuration.
-- **Method #2**: Run the `kubectl edit tc ${name} -n ${namespace}` command to remove the suffix "-enterprise" from each component's `baseImage` in the above format, and then update the cluster configuration.
+- Method #2: Run the `kubectl edit tc ${name} -n ${namespace}` command to remove the suffix "-enterprise" from each component's `baseImage` in the above format, and then update the cluster configuration.

 After updating the configuration, TiDB Operator will automatically switch the cluster image to Community Edition image through a rolling upgrade.